golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 })
 ```

-The `manyOf()` methods return us a pool of ResourceRental aggregates.
-Each ResourceRental wraps around the details of different entities and processes needed to manage the rental of resources.
-If you are interested in the details (that are still accessible from the Golem Network object) and would like to learn more about Agreements, Allocations, Activities, Invoices, DebitNotes, and related conversations required by the protocol please read articles like [this one](/docs/creators/common/requestor-provider-interaction#the-story).
+The `manyOf()` method returns us a pool of `ResourceRental` aggregates.
+The `ResourceRental` wraps around the details of different entities and processes needed to manage the rental of resources.
+If you are interested in the details (also accessible from the Golem Network object) and would like to learn more about Agreements, Allocations, Activities, Invoices, DebitNotes, and related conversations required by the protocol please read articles like [this one](/docs/creators/common/requestor-provider-interaction#the-story).

 Our pool will consist of a minimum of 1 and a maximum of 3 providers available at the same time.
 Providers will have their environments defined by the `order`.
-It is an object that contains information about the environment we want to run, and potentially, criteria for the provider selection.
+It is an object that contains information about the environment we want to run on the provider, and potentially, criteria for the provider selection.
-In our example for the environment, we will only indicate the image to be run on a remote node.
-We will use images publicly available on the [registry](registry.golem.network) service, therefore it is enough to provide a tag 'golem/alpine:latest' - it indicates an image based on alpine distribution.
-You can also define other parameters for the resource definition like the number of threads, memory, or disk size.
+In our example, when describing resources needed, we will only indicate the image to be run on a remote node.
+We will use an image publicly available on the [registry](registry.golem.network) portal, therefore it is enough to provide a tag 'golem/alpine:latest' - it indicates an image based on `alpine` distribution.
+Users can also specify other parameters like the number of threads, memory, or disk size.
-For the provider selection, our example precises the maximum acceptable prices for the `linear` price model.
-The `rentHour` defines the maximum duration of the engagements with providers before automatic termination.
+For the provider selection, our example precises also the maximum acceptable prices using the `linear` price model.
+Finally, the `rentHour` defines the maximum duration of the engagements with providers before automatic termination.

 ```js
 const order = {